 The LTIP Options vest at 20% per annum in the case of the executive management team (individuals comprising the key management group are not granted LTIP Options) and in the case of the Corporation's President and CEO, the LTIP Options are subject to 100% cliff vesting on the fifth anniversary of the grant date.
 In all cases, the LTIP Options have a term of seven years and their exercise price is determined pursuant to the provisions of the Corporation's stock option plan for directors, officers and employees, as more fully set out in Section 8 herein.
 Additional LTIP Options may be issued annually at the Board's sole discretion.
 Previous grants are not taken into account when considering new grants.
-LTIP Options were not granted during the year ended December 31, 2015.
-LTIP Options were considered by the Board of Directors at its meeting held on March 15, 2016 and no LTIP Options were granted.
+LTIP Options were not granted during the year ended December 31, 2016.
+LTIP Options were considered by the Board of Directors at its meeting held on March 16, 2017 and no LTIP Options were granted.

 The number of RSUs granted is based on a percentage of the employee's salary, divided by the average trading price of the Company's common shares on the Toronto Stock Exchange ("TSX") for the five days immediately preceding the grant date ("Executive RSU Calculation").
 In the case of the President and CEO, the number of RSUs granted is a fixed number recommended by the Remuneration Committee.
 Additional RSUs may be issued annually, conditional upon the Company attaining a minimum 12.5% return on capital employed ("ROCE Threshold").
 The number of additional RSUs which may be issued to the executive management team and key management (with the exception of the President and CEO) on the anniversary dates will continue to be calculated based on the Executive RSU Calculation.
 Consequently, previous grant amounts are not taken into account when considering new grants.
-The Company reached its ROCE Threshold for the year ended December 31, 2014 and 33,371 LTIP RSUs were granted to executive and key management (excluding the President and CEO) on March 16, 2015.
+The Company reached its ROCE Threshold for the year ended December 31, 2015 and 32,753 LTIP RSUs were granted to executive and key management (excluding the President and CEO) on March 15, 2016.
+As the Company did not reach its ROCE